North Richmond Watershed Connections Project

 The North Richmond Watershed Connections (NRWC) project serves to link this community with its green spaces through elements that serve to enhance the health of both residents and of San Pablo and Wildcat Creeks, while also improving access to local natural resources and community amenities.
 It offers a vivid demonstration of how taking an integrated approach by installing green infrastructure (GI), increasing the urban tree canopy, and improving pedestrian and bicycle access through a public-nonprofit partnership creates a nature and community-based model for cultivating watershed stewardship, community resilience, and place-making in other communities around Contra Costa County.

-The North Richmond Watershed Connections (NRWC) project will implement a suite of urban greening projects in streets, parks, creek trails, and urban farm to enhance the health of San Pablo and Wildcat Creeks and respective watersheds while improving the North Richmond residents much needed access to local natural resources in a severely disadvantaged community.
-The project, an innovative collaboration between Contra Costa County’s Transportation Engineering and Watershed Programs and two local nonprofit organizations, The Watershed Project and Urban Tilth, will serve to create a healthy, walkable, green connection between San Pablo and Wildcat Creeks and benefit the health and water quality of the urban watersheds and creeks, enhance public green space, and increase walkability and neighborhood safety.
+The NRWC was completed in December 2023, following a four-year community-based preparation and installation process, itself the result of an innovative collaboration between Contra Costa County’s Transportation Engineering and Watershed Programs and two local nonprofit organizations, Urban Tilth and The Watershed Project.
+The County and its two nonprofit project partners have been working with community members to create a healthy, walkable, green connection between San Pablo and Wildcat Creeks to benefit the health and water quality of these two urban watersheds, enhance public green space, and increase walkability and neighborhood safety.

 |The North Richmond Watershed Connections project is based on a "Prop 1 - Urban Greening" grant of about $900,000 that was approved by the State Coastal Conservancy Board of Directors on August 22, 2019.
-It was awarded to Contra Costa County for the County’s PWD/Watershed Program to implement this important Green infrastructure, urban greening, and resiliency project with its partners.
+It was awarded to Contra Costa County for the County’s Public Works Department/Watershed Program to implement this important Green infrastructure, urban greening, and resiliency project with its partners.